First Floor #241 – Coping Mechanisms

 Shed and Ilian Tape seem like a match made in heaven, and the shapeshifting vetean popped up on the Munich label earlier today with a new EP called Applications.
 It’s available in full now.

 After teasing listeners with the delightfully freaky “Drool” back in September, Fever AM co-founder Rhyw has today shared the news that the single will be part of a forthcoming EP.
 Slated for a November 28 release, Melt in Unison is playfully described as a “high-octane action comedy erotic thriller” and it’s also the first record on which the Berlin-based artist has utilized his own (heavily processed) voice.
-Two tracks— “Drool” and the newly shared “Calippo”—have already been shared here.
+Two tracks— “Drool” and the newly unveiled “Calippo”—have already been shared here.

 NYC producer Relaxer—who heads up the Lovers Rock label, is the co-founder of the Dripping festival / event series and also happens to be a member of freshly reunited post-punk band Black Eyes—has completed a new record.
 Entitled Break, it was born out of music he created after friends challenged him to put together a live drum & bass set.
 As demonstrated by opening track “Burning Spear,” which was shared earlier this week, the EP doesn’t adhere to strict definitions of what drum & bass is supposed to sound like, but it is a new stylistic turn from a project that had previously been (mostly) devoted to techno.
 The full EP also includes a pair of remixes from DJ Marcelle, and it’s due to arrive on November 29 via the 29 Speedway imprint.